• Skip to primary navigation

 Saima Zaidi

 This is a matar paneer recipe without any added cream.
-Soft paneer and sweet garden peas are cooked in an onion-tomato gravy topped with lots of cilantro.
-A simple and fresh vegetarian curry that tastes divine with roti (Indian flatbread) or rice.
+Soft paneer and peas are cooked in an onion-tomato gravy topped with lots of cilantro.
+A simple and fresh vegetarian curry that tastes great with roti (Indian flatbread) or rice.

 5 from 1 vote